 Annex C - Approach for dealing with the Charter Questions

-Annex D – Preamble
+Annex D – Guidance for proposal review and Selection

-The purpose of this preamble is to offer overarching guidance for the review and selection of projects to which auction proceeds from the ICANN new gTLD program may be allocated.
+The purpose of this document is to offer overarching guidance for the review and selection of projects to which auction proceeds from the ICANN new gTLD program may be allocated.

 Funded projects are required to be in service of ICANN’s mission statement and core principles, which are the basis for ICANN's U.S. tax-exempt status, and therefore must be in areas that are relevant to and support ICANN’s mission statement and core principles.
 ICANN's Mission Statement will, therefore, set the key parameters for the auction proceeds application and selection process.
 Members and participants of the Cross Community Working Group Auction Proceeds (CCWG AP) believe nevertheless that it is important to put the broader Internet context into consideration.